PrarthanAgarwal/pinbasket/README.md

 4. Set the scroll count for loading more images (default: 5)
 5. Sit back and watch PinBasket do its magic!

+> **Note:** The batch file will automatically activate the virtual environment, so you don't need to worry about activating it manually.

 ### ⌨️ Command Line Usage

+If you prefer to use the command line directly (make sure your virtual environment is activated):

 #### Scraping from a Search Query